Battle Chess: Development

 Battle Chess was the first title developed and published by Interplay Entertainment themselves after ending their relationship with Electronic Arts, besides Neuromancer.

 Battle Chess producer and Interplay's founder Brian Fargo expressed his fondness for the game in a 2006 interview, although he added that he did not think there would be much of an audience for it today.

-An apocryphal story of the development was the invention of "The Duck" (an example of Parkinson's law of triviality): The producers of the game were known to demand changes to the game, presumably to make their mark on the finished product.
+An possibly apocryphal story of the development was the invention of "The Duck" (an example of Parkinson's law of triviality): The producers of the game were known to demand changes to the game, presumably to make their mark on the finished product.
 To this end, one animator added a small duck around the queen piece, but made sure that the sprite would be easily removable.
 Come review, the producers, predictably, okayed everything but asked for the duck to be removed.
-This became known as "Atwood's duck".
+This became known as Atwood's duck.

 Reception

 Battle Chess sold 250,000 copies by February 1993.

 Ken St. Andre reviewed the game for Computer Gaming World, and stated that "Quibbles aside, every chess player will want a copy of this program, and every Amiga owner owes it to him/herself to see Battlechess in action.
 Highly recommended."

+In Issue 12 of Gateways, Charles and Sydney Barouch called this "one of the better [chess games and] probably the prettiest chess game you will ever see."
+The Barouches noted that, unlike some other chess programs of the time, Battle Chess used all standard chess rules, including castling, en passant, and pawn promotion.
+They thought the manual was well written, and contained useful notes for new chess players.
+And they called the graphics and the sound effects "truly stunning."
+They concluded, "You may just find yourself places pieces in jeopardy just so you can have the opportunity to watch another battle."

 The Amiga version received favourable reviews from magazines due to its comical battle sequences which were advanced (for the time) in terms of graphics, animation and sound.
 German game magazine ASM, however, criticized the weak chess AI.
 In a review of the 3DO version, Mike Weigand of Electronic Gaming Monthly stated, "If you are a chess fan, then you may want to check this title out."

 In 1994 Computer Gaming World said of the remake, Battle Chess Enhanced, that "Better artwork, smoother animations, and a much stronger chess algorithm than its disk predecessors make the CD version a good buy".

 Interplay won "Best Graphics Achievement In A Non-Graphics Product" from Software Publishers Association (later renamed to Software and Information Industry Association) for Battle Chess.
 In 1994 Computer Gaming World added it to the magazine's Hall of Fame honoring those games rated highly over time by readers, describing Battle Chess as "a showcase product for the first level of multimedia standards".
 In 1996 the magazine ranked it as the 106th-best game of all time for its "funny, elaborate animated sequences and spectacular special effects."